Illawarra Shoalhaven Regional Health & Aged Care

 A Collaborative Initiative

-Created by Community Industry Group, ‘Task Force’ is a collaborative initiative funded by the NSW Ministry of Health to address the critical issue of bed block in the Illawarra Shoalhaven Health District.
-It brings together key stakeholders, including health professionals, aged care providers, and local governments, to develop systemic solutions.
-The Task Force’s mission is to enhance the transition process for older people and those with disabilities who are unable to leave hospitals due to a lack of suitable aged care options.
-By leveraging collective expertise, the group seeks to tackle this “wicked problem” and improve outcomes for affected individuals.
+Coordinated by Community Industry Group, ‘Task Force’ is a collaborative initiative funded by the NSW Ministry of Health to address the critical issue of Bed Block in the Illawarra Shoalhaven Local Health District.
+Task Force brings together key stakeholders, including government leaders, health professionals, aged care providers, and local governments, to develop systemic solutions.
+Task Force’s mission is to enhance the transition process for older people and those with disabilities who are unable to leave hospitals due to a lack of suitable residential care options.
+By leveraging collective expertise, the group seeks to tackle this “wicked problem” and improve outcomes for impacted individuals.

 Looking Ahead